Blackboard Student Information Guide

 The Course Content section, also sometimes called Course Documents or Course Resources, typically contains files your instructor has uploaded that will be important in the class.
 Examples include a syllabus, schedule, course outline, readings, slides, videos, assignments, rubrics, lecture notes, or links to other websites or resources.

-- Accessing Course and Instructor Information (written instructions)
+- Accessing Course Content (written instructions)

 The Discussion Board is a Course Tool within Blackboard used to promote interaction and sharing of ideas within a course.
 Forums can be used for formal course-related discussion, questions or comments, or casual conversation.
 Discussion board forums may be graded or ungraded and each forum may contain one or more topics, each of which is called a thread.